 Atlantic Seal Science Task Team

-Fisheries and Oceans Canada established the Atlantic Seal Science Task Team to gather input on the Department's science activities and programs related to seals and their role in the ecosystem in Atlantic Canada and Quebec.
+Fisheries and Oceans Canada established the Atlantic Seal Science Task Team to gather input on science activities and programs related to seals and their role in the ecosystem in Atlantic Canada and Quebec.

-- input on the priorities of the Department's Atlantic seal science program
+- input on the priorities of the Department's Atlantic seal science program including the application of technology

 - input on how to increase the involvement of the fishing industry in seal science projects